 1. Add Value To The Post

 Ever heard of the saying “Content Matters?”
 Well, it surely does!
 It’s very important to make sure that you pack your blog posts with a TON of value that your readers can take away with them after reading your posts.

-Most readers like when writers include things such as data charts, photos and more because they normally want to see “proof” of how you achieved your goals.
-So, pack your post with high-quality photos and with ton of helpful tips and/or encouragement to help solve your reader’s problems.
+Most readers like it when writers include things such as data charts, photos, and more because they normally want to see “proof” of how you achieved your goals.
+So, pack your post with high-quality photos and with a ton of helpful tips and/or encouragement to help solve your reader’s problems.

-If you aren’t sure where to find high- quality stock photos for FREE check out this post that list 20+ places online to find FREE stock photos by clicking here!
+If you aren’t sure where to find high-quality stock photos for FREE check out this post that lists 20+ places online to find FREE stock photos by clicking here!

 One of the most important pieces of your blog post is the title.
 A blogger can have the BEST content in the world but if their title is not strong it might not get the attention it deserves.
-Which means most people will overlook the post and never see that person’ awesome content. #noooooooo
+This means most people will overlook the post and never see that person’s awesome content.

 So, make sure to add strong and relevant keywords to the title of your post.
 When a person creates a strong and catchy title with relevant keywords it stands out and has a higher chance to very be successful if the post is followed with great value and helpful content.

 If you are Looking for the best headline titles for your blog posts check out CoSchedule headline analyzer!
 It’s a free tool you can use to help develop strong blog post titles.
 It also gives you a score to help analyze your titles and strengthens them.
 Check out the app here!
 You can also check out this helpful article on how to write strong titles by clicking here!

 Make sure to go the extra mile and do a ton of research on your topic.
 Also, find out what’s popular in your niche and then focus on those areas when you write posts.